 We try to listen to our customers and act on ideas that are in line with our philosophies as much as possible.
 One question we receive on regular basis is “why do you not have a small breed formula?”
 Our kibble size for all formulas is pretty small and works fine for most toy and small breed dogs, but there are those that need just a little smaller kibble.
 With the Best Breed Small Breed Recipe we have taken the same ultra premium ingredients found in our other foods and put them in a smaller kibble allowing for easier chewing for toy and small breed dogs.
 We have also listened to our breeder customers who have repeatedly told us how they love our food, but need a smaller kibble to help wean their puppies, including large breed puppies, from the mother’s milk to kibble.

 The Best Breed Small Breed Recipe is little higher in protein and fat to keep up with the body maintenance demands of toy and small breed dogs.
 Protein is primarily derived from U.S.-raised chicken and complemented with whitefish rich in omega-3 fatty acids for skin and coat health.
-We also added dehydrated marine algae which offers the most pure, biologically available source of omega-3 fatty acids bringing the omega-6-to-omega-3 fatty acid ratio to an incredible 2.8.
-Made with New Zealand Green-lipped Sea Mussel for joint health and probiotics for gut health.
+The formula’s natural sources of glucosamine assist in joint and connective tissue health and probiotics are added for gut health.

-Lastly, like all of our diets, the Small Breed Recipe is formulated without low-grade ingredients that are harder for your dog to digest and may be harmful to his health.
-Some of these ingredients include animal by-product meal, cheap fillers, any sort of gluten (e.g., corn gluten), and artificial preservatives, flavors, and colors.
+Lastly, like all of our diets, the Small Breed Recipe is formulated without low-grade ingredients that are harder for your dog to digest.
+Some of these ingredients include animal by-product meal, cheap fillers, any sort of gluten (e.g., corn gluten), and artificial preservatives, flavors and colors.